Crufro/exocore/_journal/interpolation01.md

 ![](/images/ai01.jpg)
 *"it's all just compression mate"*

-I advocate for leaning into "AI"
+I advocate for leaning into "AI".
 We're entering the most introspective period in our collective history.
 It will be a time to reorganize, and reassemble to best collaborate with "AI".
-It will enable for more complex systems, and more opportunities for self-organization.
+Similarly, it will enable for more complex systems, and more opportunities for self-organization.

-That is a beautiful thing that I"m excited to see unfold.
+That is a beautiful thing that I'm excited to see unfold.